beaverbuilder/documentation/docs/assistant/plugin/apps/home.md

 id: home
 title: Home App
 sidebar_label: Home
+description: A birds-eye view of your website and quick access to content.
 ---

 In the Home App, you get a birds-eye view of your website, giving you quick access to content and media.
 Additionally, the app does the following: